Electrical Techniques (EETQ)

 Books & Supplies

-The cost of books and supplies for Year 1 is approximately $2,250.
+The cost of books and supplies for Year 1 for the 2018-2019 Academic year is approximately $1500.00, which includes the cost of books and lab safety wear.
 This is the best information available at the time of publishing to the website and is subject to change.

 Graduates may find employment as: